miso-lims/walkthroughs/3-0-libraries.md

 <img src="pics/flow-pool.svg"/>

-Here we will all all of the dilutions we added previously to make a single pool of 4 samples.
+Here we will pool all of the dilutions we added previously to make a single pool of 4 dilutions.

 1. If you are still on the bulk dilutions page from section **5.1**, click the _Propagate_ button at the top left of the table.
 Continue to step 2.
 Otherwise: